Dark spots and hyperpigmentation are common concerns for many people, especially if you spend time in the sun or experience acne breakouts.

 My skin feels slightly more hydrated after using this serum, thanks to the inclusion of hyaluronic acid.
 As long as I use a thin layer, it works well with other skincare products and under makeup.

-I didn’t notice a dramatic improvement in the areas of hyperpigmentation and discoloration on my cheeks and forehead after using this serum for a few weeks on its own, but I wasn’t expecting to.
+I didn’t notice a dramatic improvement in the areas of hyperpigmentation and discoloration after using this serum for a few weeks, but after a few months, I’ve noticed some slight fading of sun spots on my chest.

-I really like this serum because it can be an additional active in your arsenal of actives to treat hyperpigmentation.
+I really like this serum because it can be an additional active in your arsenal of actives to treat hyperpigmentation without causing tingling or irritation like vitamin C and retinol products can.

 You can use it in conjunction with other brightening products without any conflicts.
 I like to use this serum in my morning skincare routine with vitamin C products to boost my antioxidant protection and help brighten my skin.

 It did not irritate my skin at all, which is a nice change for once when it comes to brightening products.
-So this alpha arbutin serum should be suitable for all skin types.
+This alpha arbutin serum is suitable for all skin types, including sensitive skin.

 Still, since everyone’s skin is unique, The Ordinary recommends patch testing for any new products before introducing them into your skincare routine.